What Are The Best Baby Birth Positions For Comfortable Delivery?

 1. Can a baby’s position during birth impact their health in the long term?

 A baby’s position in the womb, especially in cases of breech, could lead to injuries such as dislocated or broken bones.
-In addition, breech positions can cause umbilical cord flattening or twisting, which may lead to brain damage from the lack of blood or oxygen supply during birth, affecting long-term health of the newborn (11).
+In addition, breech babies’ birth defects might include umbilical cord flattening or twisting, which may lead to brain damage from the lack of blood or oxygen supply during birth, affecting the long-term health of the newborn (10).

 2. Can maternal posture affect the birth position of the baby?